Hassurunous/Thalassophobia/README.md

 ### Technical

 #### Scenes
-* Main Menu
-* Combat Screen
-* Map Screen
-* Shop Screen
+* Main Screen
 * ...

 #### Controls/Input
-Single finger tap on the tap obstacles.
-Touchscreen interface to shop and travel the map.
+Pick up items with the grip button, and utilize those items with the trigger.
+Swim Jet can be used to propel yourself through the water.
+Harpoon gun can be shot.
+Spears can be used to stab.
+Oxygen tanks can be used to extend air supply.

 #### Classes/SKS
 * Classes